lilessam/statister/README.md

 * __last_field_label__ refers to label which will describe the last field of the last row which will be showed.
 * __class__ refers to path of the model class.

-####If you like to specify some fields that are boolean which you want to show to the user you will have to define 'fields' attribute.
-(For example I have published ideas and unpublished ideas based on a coloumn in ideas table called 'published' and I want to show the user how many ideas is published and how many is not).
+######If you like to specify some fields that are boolean which you want to show to the user you will have to define 'fields' attribute.
+(For example I have 'published ideas' and 'unpublished ideas' based on a coloumn in ideas table called 'published' and It's boolean and I want to show the user how many ideas is published and how many is not).

 ####FIELDS ATTRIBUTE RULES
 * You'll have to define the first index as a number starts from zero.